jch/xwgu-site/art-of-science.md

 title: Art of Science
 ---

-Scanning and transmission electron microscopy provide us with a glimpse of the world at the nanoscale.
-At this length scale, different physics dominates (for example, interparticle forces may be much stronger than gravity) which allows the creation of unique, and beautiful structures.
+Scanning and transmission electron microscopy of strange and beautiful nanostructures.

 ## Architected Nanocrystal Superlattices